 - High cost of maintaining over the years

 Need more details on vinyl pools?
-Read my full vinyl pool cost analysis.
+Read my complete vinyl pool cost analysis.

 Swimming Pool Cost Breakdown by Size

-While the average inground pool is 14 x 28, you might want something that is larger or smaller.
-You might not have enough space for a pool of that size, and if you decide to get a concrete pool, you’ll have a lot more control of how you fit the pool into your yard.
+While the average inground pool is 14 x 28, you might want something larger or smaller.
+You might not have enough space for a pool of that size, and if you decide to get a concrete pool, you’ll have a lot more control over how you fit the pool into your yard.

 That said, this chart will break down each size and the average costs associated with the size and materials used.
-Keep in mind that these are rough estimates, and you should not take them as direct figures.
+Remember that these are rough estimates, and you should not take them as direct figures.
 Many factors will cause these prices to fluctuate.

 Taking Your Inground Swimming Pool Indoors

 You might plan to build an enclosure around your pool or try to take advantage of some existing space in your home.
-The average cost of building an indoor pool is between $100,000 and $200,000.
+The average indoor pool cost is between $100,000 and $200,000.
 It doesn’t cost any more to build the pool, but the costs start to add up when you consider the structure you’ll need to build over the pool.

 Consider ventilation, dehumidifier systems, plumbing, electrical, pool covers, and more.
 All of these expenses quickly add up.
 It also depends on the materials you choose and the size of the pool.
-Most people have smaller pools indoors, and there are more affordable pop-up structures as well.
+Most people have smaller pools indoors, although some pool owners may choose to build a larger lap pool.

-You can read a much more in-depth breakdown on my indoor pool cost guide.
+You can read a much more in-depth breakdown in my indoor pool cost guide.

 Converting to Saltwater

-There are many benefits to a saltwater pool, and I’m seeing more and more homeowners either convert to this or start off using salt water instead of chlorine.
-You don’t have to deal with the small; they’re easier to maintain and much more gentle on your skin.
+There are many benefits to a saltwater pool, and I’m seeing more and more homeowners convert to this or start using salt water instead of chlorine.
+You don’t have to deal with the smell; they’re easier to maintain and much more gentle on your skin.

-The average cost to build an inground saltwater pool is around $35,000 for the pool and then around $2,000 to convert it to saltwater.
+The average cost to build an inground saltwater pool is around $35,000 for the pool and $2,000 to convert it to saltwater.

 Maintenance is simple.
 All you need to do is replace the cell in the generator every few years, which is around $800.
-This is actually cheaper with a saltwater generator.
-The cost of the salt for the pool is around $100 each time you need to fill or drain the pool.
+This is cheaper with a saltwater generator.
+The salt for the pool is around $100 each time you need to fill or drain the pool.